-Without Christopher Columbus there would be no Antigua and Barbuda holidays, as it was he who named the island Antigua in 1493 in honour of the La Virgen de la Antigua (Virgin of the Old Cathedral) found in Seville Cathedral in southern Spain.
+Without Christopher Columbus we would not be able to offer holidays to Antigua and Barbuda, as it was he who named the island Antigua in 1493 in honour of the La Virgen de la Antigua (Virgin of the Old Cathedral) found in Seville Cathedral in southern Spain.

 English Harbour with its restored buildings, hilltop forts and museums reflects the Island’s British military past and is a must see.
 Named after the daughter of plantation entrepreneur, Betty’s Hope, is the only remaining legacy of a once thriving sugar plantation industry.